ProximoSrl/ProximoSrl.github.io/_posts/2014-09-22-configuration.md

 >
 Solving complex problem with simple solution, #GENIUS.

-In my first implementation, a json file with all the configuration is good enough, it centralize configuration and I can add some functionalities that helps handling configurations.
+In my first implementation, a json file with all the configuration is good enough, it centralize configuration and I can add some functionalities that helps handling configurations in a simple class that handles everything.

 ###Keep in mind DevOps
 Releasing your sofware [must be easy and well documented procedure](http://devopsreactions.tumblr.com/post/57234308379/setting-up-a-product-following-vendors-instructions) and you should help as much as possible Operation people in understadingwhat is wrong.

-One of the pain we want to easy changing how configuration work is getting rid of this kind of pieces of code.
+One of the pain point we want to address with the new configuration manager is getting rid of this code.

 {% highlight csharp %}
 var sysUrl = new MongoUrl(ConfigurationManager.ConnectionStrings["system"].ConnectionString);
 var sysdb = new MongoClient(sysUrl).GetServer().GetDatabase(sysUrl.DatabaseName);
 {% endhighlight %}

 In this simple innocent two lines we have some bad problem that can bite you during deployment.
 If you remove a connection string from config file, or you forget to add a new connection string after a new deploy, you just run the service and it chrashes without any log and any useful information.
-One of the goal of a good configuration system is clearly telling to the user what configuration is wrong.
+Even if you manage to log all unhandled exceptions, all you probably got is a MongoException or a NullReferenceException and no clue of what is wrong and where you can fix the error.
+One of the goal of good configuration system is the ability to tell what configuration is wrong and where you can fix it.

-If a connection string or other configuration is missing I want to know what is wrong, so this is configuration code version 2.
+Thanks to a new configuration manager, I can simply substitute standard ConfigurationManager with the new implementation, leading to code version 2.

 {% highlight csharp %}
 var sysUrl = new MongoUrl(CqrsConfigurationManager.Instance.GetSetting("connectionStrings.system"));
 var sysdb = new MongoClient(sysUrl).GetServer().GetDatabase(sysUrl.DatabaseName);
 {% endhighlight %}

-The only difference is in the new CwrsConfigurationManager class; now if required setting was not found I got this error logged with log4net (both udp and file): *Required setting connectionStrings.system not found in configuration: http://localhost/Jarvis/Debug/config.json*.
-Such an error immediately give me two indication: What is wrong and where I should fix the configuration.
+The only difference is in the new CwrsConfigurationManager class; now if required setting was not found I got this error logged (log4net both udp and file): *Required setting 'connectionStrings.system' not found in configuration: http://localhost/Jarvis/Debug/config.json*.
+Such an error immediately give me two indication: What is wrong and where I should add missing configuration.

 ###Fail as first as possible (and with good log)

-The previous situation is still not optimal, *what happens if the configuration is present in configuration manager but is wrong (es. wrong mongo connection string, bad configuration)*?
+The previous situation is still not optimal, *what happens if the configuration is present but is wrong (es. wrong mongo connection string, bad configuration)*?
 The answer is: **it depends**.
-Usually the code will throw ***some*** exception ***somewhere*** and hopefully you got a log, but quite often the log is not useful.
+Usually the code will throw ***some*** exception ***somewhere*** and hopefully you got a log, but quite often the log is not telling you details on how to fix the problem.

-A log telling you that you got a MongoDbException and the message is *Unable to connect to server fingolfin:27017: No such host is known.* and a nice stack trace is not so useful for Ops or for anyone trying to setup your software.
+A log telling you that you got a MongoDbException: *Unable to connect to server fingolfin:27017: No such host is known.* with a nice stack trace is of on use for operationals or for anyone trying to setup your software.
+Once I realize that the software is trying to connect to some invalid host, where should I fix it?
+Remember also that with connection string you usually got the address of the server in the exception, but if you are using a simple string configuration and the code issue a String.Split() you usually got a NullReferenceException, period!

-***I want my software to fail as soon as a wrong configuration setting is found, giving much information as possible to the user***
+The rule is:	***I want my software to fail as soon as a wrong configuration setting is found, giving much information as possible to the user***.
+This lead me to code version 3.

 {% highlight csharp %}
 MongoDatabase sysdb = null;
 CqrsConfigurationManager.Instance.GetSetting("connectionStrings.system", setting =>